 The DSDT administrative, instructional, and support staff is diligent in ensuring a safe, orderly, and positive physical learning environment for the protection of the health and safety of students, staff, and guests.
 The Michigan (LARA) Post- Secondary School policy and procedures are implemented at the Detroit main campus and the Texas Workforce Commission (TWC) policy and procedures are implemented at the Killen branch campus, to fulfill the goal of a safe & healthy environment daily.
 DSDT's policies, processes, and procedures relating to health & safety issues are in place, implemented, and regularly evaluated & revised with input from employees & students.
 In addition, all staff follow a system for reporting & investigating accidents.
 DSDT has developed & promotes a comprehensive program to ensure the safety of its employees, students, and visitors.
-The safety program includes guidelines and procedures for responding emergencies and activities to help reduce the frequency of accidents and injuries.
-To prevent or minimize injuries to employees must comply with the following requirements:
+The safety program includes guidelines and procedures for responding to emergencies and activities to help reduce the frequency of accidents and injuries.
+To prevent or minimize injuries to employees, coworkers, and students and to protect and conserve DSDT'S equipment, employees must comply with the following requirements:

-- Observe all safety rules located in DSDT's critical plan for fire evacuation, incident plans/procedures, and emergency preparedness protocols. - Always keep work areas clean & orderly and immediately report all accidents to the Campus Security Authority at the main location. - Operate instructional material/equipment only after proper training has been administered and under the supervision of an instructor. - All employees must wear business casual clothing while on campus or must have appropriate DSDT T-shirt (available for purchase), jeans/slacks, and closed-toe shoes.
+- o Observe all safety rules located in DSDT's critical plan for fire evacuation, incident plans/procedures, and emergency preparedness protocols. - o Always keep work areas clean & orderly and immediately report all accidents to the Campus Security Authority at the main location. - o Operate instructional material/equipment only after proper training has been administered and under the supervision of an instructor. - All employees must wear business casual clothing while on campus or must have appropriate DSDT T-shirt (available for purchase), jeans/slacks, and closed-toe shoes.